dcellison/phi/markdown/prepositions.md

 beside
 between
 but
-by
 down
 during
 except
-for
-from
-in
 into
 like
 near
-of
 off
-on
 out
 over
 past
 than
 through
-to
 toward
 under
 until
 up
 upon
-with
 without